Pou Temara

 Sir William Te Rangiua "Pou" Temara KNZM (born 1948) is a New Zealand academic.
-He is professor of Māori language and tikanga Māori (practices) at Waikato University and a cultural authority on whaikōrero (oratory), whakapapa (genealogy) and karakia (prayers and incantations).
+He was professor of Māori language and tikanga Māori (practices) at Waikato University and a cultural authority on whaikōrero (oratory), whakapapa (genealogy) and karakia (prayers and incantations).
 Prior to working at Waikato, he taught at Victoria University of Wellington, where he also studied, and at Te Whare Wānanga o Awanuiārangi.
+He is currently Professor of Māori Philosophy at Awanuiārangi.

 Early life

 Temara was born in 1948.
 He was raised by his grandparents in a Māori language environment in the Ureweras until he was eight years old, when he was sent to an English-language boarding school in Auckland.
 He is the nephew of Māori language activist Jean Puketapu.
 His uncle Makarini Temara was on the first Waitangi Tribunal in 1975.
+Temara is the son of George Temara, a WWII veteran of the Māori Battalion.

 Professional life

 Temara has been a member of the Waitangi Tribunal since 2008 and is currently chair of the Repatriation Advisory Panel at Museum of New Zealand Te Papa Tongarewa.
 He is a member of the Tūhoe Waikaremoana Māori Trust Board and chair of Te Hui Ahurei a Tūhoe within his iwi (tribe), Ngāi Tūhoe.
-He is on Kingi Tuheitia's 'Council of Twelve.'
+He is a member of the Tekau-mā-rua, having first been appointed by Kīngi Tūheitia.